-1 For information on the closely related Mexico-U.S. dialogue on drug trafficking issues, see CRS Report RL32669, Mexico's Counter-Narcotics Efforts under Fox, December 2000 to October 2004, by K. Larry Storrs, especially pp. 11-13 on "Mexico's Counter-Narcotics Cooperation with the United States."
+&lt;sup>2 For information on the closely related Mexico-U.S. dialogue on drug trafficking issues, see CRS Report RL32669, Mexico's Counter-Narcotics Efforts under Fox, December 2000 to October 2004, by K. Larry Storrs, especially the section on "Mexico's Counter-Narcotics Cooperation with the United States."
 For more general information on Mexico-United States relations on trade, migration/border, drug trafficking, and political issues, see CRS Report RL32724, Mexico-U.S. Relations: Issues for the 109th Congress, by K. Larry Storrs.

-living in the United States illegally to adjust their status to legal permanent residents (LPRs) under certain procedures and with rights to obtain citizenship in the future.2
+discourage future immigration, with the provision of amnesty or legalization for undocumented migrants who already had long-established ties to the United States.
+The latter provision is often characterized as an "amnesty" because it permitted aliens living in the United States illegally to adjust their status to legal permanent residents (LPRs) under certain procedures and with rights to obtain citizenship in the future.

 Immigration Reform and Welfare Reform Acts of 1996.
 In 1996, during the Clinton presidency, Congress passed two major immigration reform measures to control illegal immigration and to limit the eligibility of aliens for federal programs.
-One was the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, Division C of the Omnibus Consolidated Appropriations Act for FY1997 (P.L.
+One was the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA), Division C of the Omnibus Consolidated Appropriations Act for FY1997 (P.L.
 104-208).
 The other was the 1996 welfare law entitled the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (P.L.
 104-193).
-The first measure sought to control illegal immigration by adding 1,000 Border Patrol agents per year for five years (FY1997-FY2001), along with additional personnel, equipment, and procedures.
-The second measure and to some extent the first sought to reduce the attractiveness of immigration by restricting the eligibility of aliens for federal programs.3
+The first measure sought to control illegal immigration through increased penalties for unlawful presence in the United States and increased immigration enforcement.
+Individuals who depart the United States after more than 180 days of unlawful presence now face either a 3- or 10-year bar to admission to the United States, depending on the total period of unlawful presence.
+IIRIRA provisions also added 1,000 Border Patrol agents per year for five years (FY1997-FY2001), along with additional personnel, equipment, and procedures.
+The second measure and to some extent the first sought to reduce the attractiveness of immigration by restricting the eligibility of aliens for federal programs.

 Clinton-Zedillo Initiatives.
 In the context of the U.S. legislation outlined above, the Administration of President William Clinton (1993-2001) pursued a number of initiatives on its own and with the Administration of President Ernesto Zedillo (1994-2000) in the migration, border security, and drug control areas.
 The countries formalized regular bilateral consultations between consulates and border agencies through the Border Liaison Mechanisms, and they issued a Binational Study on Migration in 1997 that found that unauthorized migration carries costs for both countries.
 They also pursued a Border Safety Campaign to reduce violence and deaths on the border through public information campaigns, and search and rescue programs.
 In mid-May 2000, following expressions of concern over private ranchers detaining Mexican migrants in Arizona, the governments announced that they would prosecute any unlawful behavior by private citizens, combat migrant smugglers, and expand regular consultation mechanisms.
 In the counter-narcotics area, the countries established the High Level Contact Group (HLCG) for cabinet-level anti-drug coordination twice a year.
-Acting through this and other mechanisms, the countries developed a joint anti-drug strategy in early February 1998, adopted extensive antimoney laundering measures in 2000, and facilitated the vastly expanded U.S. training of law enforcement and military units involved in counter-narcotics activities.4
+Acting through this and other mechanisms, the countries developed a joint anti-drug strategy in early February 1998, adopted extensive antimoney laundering measures in 2000, and facilitated the vastly expanded U.S. training of law enforcement and military units involved in counter-narcotics activities.